Ufouria: the Saga

 Ufouria follows in Metroid’s footsteps and is an open world adventure except with a multi-character twist.
 As you explore the world you will find and bring your friend’s back to their senses, at which point you can switch character’s at any time.
 Everyone has their niche; Freeon Leon can walk on ice whereas everyone else stumbles repeatedly and can swim.
 Shades can jump the highest and floats after.
 Gil is the only one who can walk underwater which opens up the game tremendously.
 He is the last to join to avoid sequence breaking.

 The overall map is huge and split into multiple separate areas.
 I would say it is about the same size as Metroid even though it does not use the same room by room structure.
 As you explore you will come across a variety of upgrades such as health restoring medicine and life containers.
 Ufouria does not go as far as the game it takes after with its items; there are only four life containers and one water of life that restores everything once.
 Every character has at least one secret weapon but outside of two they are all optional.
 The game moves at a brisk pace so that despite its size it isn’t very long.
-This is a compact experience next to similar titles on the system (as few as they are) which makes It easier to recommend.
+This is a compact experience next to similar titles on the system which makes It easier to recommend.

 Usually Metroid style titles are pretty easy due to an overabundance of items and such.
 That also applies here but for different reasons.
 Even if you do not find the four life containers the game has a sparse population of enemies.
-Just as in Metroid there are enemies that respawn infinitely so that you can stop and refill health if need be.
+Just as in Metroid there are enemies that respawn infinitely so you can refill health if need be.
 The few boss battles are relatively simple, even the final boss is a pushover.
 This is in stark contrast to Blaster Master, a similar title from the same publisher.

 As with nearly all Sunsoft works on the NES Ufouria looks great.
 The sprites are large and well animated, especially the bosses.
 It is not on the level of Gimmick! but then again few games are.
 Ufouria largely avoids the standard video game tropes in its strange world yet still shows a great deal of variety in its environments.
 Despite the simple art style the world is highly detailed and well designed if a bit strange at times.
-The true star is the fantastic soundtrack but at this point it is to be expected; Sunsoft were absolute masters on the system.
+The true star is the fantastic soundtrack but that is to be expected; Sunsoft were absolute masters on the system.

 In Closing